eyasaoudi609/eyasaoudi609/README.md

 - 👋 Hi, I’m @eyasaoudi609
 - 👀 I’m interested in embedded systems and machine learning
-- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on machine learning and embedded systems projects
 - 📫 How to reach me
 * https://www.facebook.com/eya.saoudi1999/